DIp15739/Free-for-developers/README.md

   * [dareboost](https://dareboost.com) - 5 free analysis report for web performance, accessibility, security each month
   * [deepcode.ai](https://www.deepcode.ai) — DeepCode finds bugs, security vulnerabilities, performance and API issues based on AI.
 DeepCode's speed of analysis allow us to analyse your code in real time and deliver results when you hit the save button in your IDE.
 Supported languages are Java, C/C++, JavaScript, Python, and TypeScript.
 Integrations with GitHub, BitBucket and Gitlab.
 Free for open source and private repos, free up to 30 developers.
   * [deepscan.io](https://deepscan.io) — Advanced static analysis for automatically finding runtime errors in JavaScript code, free for Open Source
-  * [DeepSource](https://deepsource.io/) - DeepSource continuously analyzes source code changes and finds issues categorized under security, performance, anti-patterns, bug-risks, documentation and style.
-For Python and Go.
-Free for open source.
+  * [DeepSource](https://deepsource.io/) - DeepSource continuously analyzes source code changes, finds and fixes issues categorized under security, performance, anti-patterns, bug-risks, documentation and style.
+Native integration with GitHub, GitLab and Bitbucket.
   * [gerrithub.io](https://review.gerrithub.io/) — Gerrit code review for GitHub repositories for free
   * [gocover.io](https://gocover.io/) — Code coverage for any [Go](https://golang.org/) package
-  * [golangci.com](https://golangci.com) — Automated Go (golang) code review service for GitHub pull requests.
   * [goreportcard.com](https://goreportcard.com/) — Code Quality for Go projects, free for Open Source
   * [gtmetrix.com](https://gtmetrix.com/) — Reports and thorough recommendations to optimize websites
   * [hiberly.com](https://hiberly.com) - Tech debt toolkit for developers - grabs feedback from engineers after each merge, then aggregates this to quantify and highlight tech debt in the codebase.
 Free for use in retrospectives for up to 12 months.
   * [houndci.com](https://houndci.com/) — Comments on GitHub commits about code quality, free for Open Source
   * [Imgbot](https://github.com/marketplace/imgbot) — Imgbot is a friendly robot that optimizes your images and saves you time.
 Optimized images mean smaller file sizes without sacrificing quality.
 It's free for open source.
+  * [resmush.it](https://resmush.it) — reSmush.it is a FREE API that provides image optimization. reSmush.it has been implemented on the most common CMS such as Wordpress, Drupal or Magento. reSmush.it is the most used image optimization API with more than 7 billions images already treated, and is still Free of charge.
   * [insight.sensiolabs.com](https://insight.sensiolabs.com/) — Code Quality for PHP/Symfony projects, free for Open Source
   * [lgtm.com](https://lgtm.com) — Continuous security analysis for Java, Python, JavaScript, TypeScript, C#, C and C++, free for Open Source
   * [reviewable.io](https://reviewable.io/) — Code review for GitHub repositories, free for public or personal repos